Pictures at an Exhibition: 8. Catacombs (Roman Tomb) – With the Dead in a Dead Language

 Stasov's comment: "Hartmann represented himself examining the Paris catacombs by the light of a lantern."

 The movement is in two distinct parts.
 Its two sections consist of a nearly static Largo consisting of a sequence of block chords with elegiac lines adding a touch of melancholy and a more flowing, gloomy Andante that introduces the Promenade theme into the scene.

 The first section's alternating loud and soft chords evoke the grandeur, stillness, and echo of the catacombs.
 The second section suggests a merging of observer and scene as the observer descends into the catacombs.
 Mussorgsky's manuscript of "Catacombs" (shown right) displays two pencilled notes, in Russian: "NB – Latin text: With the dead in a dead language" and, along the right margin, "Well may it be in Latin!
 The creative spirit of the dead Hartmann leads me towards the skulls, invokes them; the skulls begin to glow softly."

-9. The Hut on Fowl's Legs (Baba Yaga)
+9. The Hut on Hen's Legs (Baba Yaga)

-Stasov's comment: "Hartmann's drawing depicted a clock in the form of Baba Yaga's hut on fowl's legs.
+Stasov's comment: "Hartmann's drawing depicted a clock in the form of Baba Yaga's hut on hen's legs.
 Mussorgsky added the witch's flight in a mortar."

 A scherzo marked Feroce with a slower middle section.
 Motives in this movement evoke the bells of a large clock and the whirlwind sounds of a chase.
 Structurally, the movement mirrors the grotesque qualities of "Gnomus" on a grand scale.

 The movement is cast in ternary form (ABA):